Episcopal Diocese of West Texas: Structure

 As of 2017, it had 87 churches, 26,000 active baptized members, and an Average Sunday Attendance of 10,592.
 The diocese and its parishes sponsor twenty-eight parochial schools and preschools, including TMI Episcopal (founded as "West Texas Military Academy"), a boarding college-preparatory school on the outskirts of San Antonio.
 The diocese was also instrumental in the founding of St. Philip's College, which became a public community college in 1942.

 The largest parishes in the diocese are Christ Church, San Antonio, St Mark's, San Antonio, St Luke's, San Antonio and Good Shepherd, Corpus Christi.

 The Diocese of West Texas is part of Province VII.

 Bishops

-There have been ten diocesan bishops of West Texas and six suffragan bishops:
+There have been eleven diocesan bishops of West Texas and six suffragan bishops: